 Are you intimidated by pies?
 I sure use to be.
 The best ones really are from scratch, but making your own dough, rolling it out, creating the filling….and the fancy designs or lattice work on the top?
 Forget about it.
 It all seemed to be too much hassle.

 Until I actually made one.
-And then I realized that the hardest thing about making the dough is that you need to plan a little bit for it in advance (it needs to chill).
-You can use almost any filling you want (even savory ones!), and there’s no need to get all Martha Stewart on the top – a full pie crust is just fine and tastes exactly the same.
+And then I realized that the hardest thing about making a pie is making the dough.
+And the hardest thing about making the dough is that you need to plan a little bit for it in advance (it needs to chill).
+You can use almost any filling you want (even savory ones!), and there’s no need to get all Martha Stewart on the top – a full-on double pie crust with slits is just fine and tastes exactly the same as one with fancy cut-outs or latticework.
 I promise.

 We had guests in town this past weekend, which made it the perfect time to whip up a fruit pie in advance, and lucky for me, it’s peach season here in Colorado so they are literally EVERYWHERE.